crafatar/substitute/README.md

 - `end`

 These scripts run in the context of the `substitute` script and you have access to its variables.
 Please note that the working directory varies.
+Refer to the source for details.
 You can use them for whatever you want, such as creating required folders or symlinks, updating your load balancer, or sending notifications.
 Be creative! :sunglasses:

 # Details